What course is right for me?

 If you are not sure which career or job you want to do, A-Levels are a perfect way of combining a selection of subjects to help you keep your options open.
 If you do know which career or job you want to do, then our career packages can help you choose the right course combinations for you.

 You study three A-Levels over two years, which are generally examined at the end of each course.
-You can also choose to study a combination of A-Levels and subsidiary courses, details of which can be found in our Academic course section.
+You can also choose to study a combination of A-Levels and subsidiary courses, details of which can be found in our A-Levels course section.

 They are a great qualification to study if you want to go to university, as many Higher Education courses require specific A-Levels or combinations.
 You may also be able to study the Extended